Overview of the Program

 - the classroom building and number

 - the number of students in the class

-The Mid-Course Interviews last an hour, so the scribe and interviewer will take the full period on MWF classes.
+The Mid-Course Interviews last an hour, so the process will take the full period on MWF classes.
 For T/Th, studio, lab and evening classes, please indicate in which hour you would like the interview to take place.

 You should also reserve the date on your class schedule/syllabus that you hope for the MCI to take place.
-Marga will let you know the names of your interviewer and scribe, and your interviewer will be in touch to set up a pre-MCI conversation with you.
-If you would like to volunteer to be an interviewer or scribe, please let Marga Miller (651-696-6108) know as soon as possible.
+Theresa will let you know the names of your facilitator, who will be in touch to set up a pre-MCI conversation with you.
+If you would like to volunteer to be a facilitator, please contact Theresa Klauer at [email protected].